juhamyllari/arithmetic-visualizer/README.md

-# arithmetic-visualizer
+# The Arithmetic Visualizer
-An Arithmetic Visualizer.
+A visualization tool for arithmetic expressions.